STEllAR-GROUP/hpx/docs/sphinx/manual/writing_single_node_hpx_applications.rst

   STATIC scheduling directive.
 * :cpp:class:`hpx::parallel::execution::dynamic_chunk_size`: Loop iterations are
-  divided into pieces of a given size and then dynamically scheduled among the cores; when an core finishes one chunk, it is dynamically assigned another If the size is not specified, the default chunk size is 1.
+  divided into pieces of a given size and then dynamically scheduled among the cores; when a core finishes one chunk, it is dynamically assigned another If the size is not specified, the default chunk size is 1.
 This executor parameters type is equivalent to OpenMP's DYNAMIC scheduling directive.
 * :cpp:class:`hpx::parallel::execution::guided_chunk_size`: Iterations are